Unit Testing

 - python setup.py test

-property in the last step.
-This will make the unit test execute in the same docker container that was created in the second step of the pipeline.
+We use a Codefresh variable as the value of the image property in the last step.
+This will make the unit test execute in the same Docker container that was created in the second step of the pipeline.

 This technique is certainly useful, but can be easily abused if you end up shipping testing tools in your production image (which is not recommended).
-If you find your production images filled with test tools and libraries it is better to use the technique in the next section which uses a different image for tests.
+If you find your production images filled with test tools and libraries, it is better to use the technique in the next section which uses a different image for tests.

-Running Unit tests with a dynamic Docker image
+Running unit tests with a dynamic Docker image

 This means that your application has two Dockerfiles.
-The main one that holds the application as a deployment artifact and a separate one that holds all the unit test libraries and tools that you need.
-Here is an example:
+The main one that holds the application as a deployment artifact, and another one that holds all the unit test libraries and tools that you need.

 codefresh.yml